 A small rock cove is just a 100 metre walk from the edge of the campsite.
 This is a lovely spot to watch the sunset.

-From the campsite there are cycle tracks that lead you along the coast.
+From this well-situated French campsite for kids there are cycle tracks that lead you along the coast.
 The seaside town of Les Sables-d’Olonne is a 10km bike ride one way, and the sandy swath of La Plage Du Veillon (easily the most impressive beach in the region) is 5km the other way.
 Head a little further down the coast and Plage des Conches is a great place for kids to take surfing lessons with Manu Surf; our youngest was just 5 years old when he tool his first surf lesson here.

 Situated on the island of Oléron, accessible via a toll-free bridge from the mainland, this Domaine d’Oléron has a great family atmosphere featuring a fantastic swimming pool and playground.